Clapping propulsion and thin vortex rings: a computational study of vortex dynamics, energy equivalence, and core potential energy: The flow field

-\item{{\it Starting vortex tube formation phase}: This phase spans from 0 to 40 ms. In the beginning ($\sim$20 ms), as the rotation of the plate dominates over its translation, vorticity rolls up along both side edges (top–bottom) and the trailing edge of both plates, forming the starting vortex tube, see figure~\ref{fig:C_3D_IsoVort_Dyn}(a).
-In this figure, the iso-surface colored with the Z-component of vorticity, $\omega_Z$, shows opposite orientations (red–blue) in the portions of the tube aligned along the trailing edges.
-However, the portions oriented sideways exhibit streamwise vorticity and therefore show negligible $\omega_Z$ (green).
-The streamwise portion of the vortices is further examined using the $\omega_X$ field plotted on the YZ plane, as shown in figure~\ref{fig:C_VortStreamWise_Stat_Dyn}(d).
-During the initial phase of the clapping motion, the flow field inside and outside the interplate cavity, shown in the figure, follows the same pattern as in the stationary case.
-In this figure, the pairs of streamwise-oriented vortices (red–blue) at the top and bottom sides of the trailing edges represent the cross-section of the starting vortex tubes present along the side edges of the plates.
-When compared with the stationary case, these pairs are smaller in size, and as time progresses, they become even smaller (see figure \ref{fig:C_VortStreamWise_Stat_Dyn}(e)).
-This size reduction in starting vortices can be understood from the observation of their 3D structure evolution, towards the end of the formation phase, when the translation of the plate becomes dominant over its rotation (see Movie 2).
-As a result, the portion of the starting vortex tubes can no longer keep up with the plate's translation and detaches from its trailing edges.
-Simultaneously, the streamwise portion of the vortex tube also slides back from its side edges, preventing streamwise vorticity accumulation over extended periods.
-Therefore, compared to the stationary case, the shorter time span for vorticity accumulation eventually results in thinner streamwise vortices.}
+\begin{enumerate} \item{{\it Starting vortex tube formation phase}: This phase spans from 0 to 40 ms ($t/t_c \approx 0$--$0.6$).
+In the beginning ($\sim$20 ms), as the rotation of the plate dominates over its translation, vorticity rolls up along both side edges (top and bottom) and the trailing edge of both plates, forming the starting vortex tube, see figure~\ref{fig:C_3D_IsoVort_Dyn}(a).
+In this figure, the iso-surface colored by the $Z$-component of vorticity, $\omega_Z$, shows opposite orientations (red and blue) in the portions of the tube aligned along the trailing edges.
+The portions oriented sideways exhibit streamwise vorticity and therefore show negligible $\omega_Z$ (green).
+The cross-section of these streamwise vortices is shown in figure~\ref{fig:C_VortStreamWise_Stat_Dyn}(d).
+Compared with the stationary case, these vortices are smaller in size, and as time progresses they become even smaller (see figure \ref{fig:C_VortStreamWise_Stat_Dyn}(e)).
+This size reduction in the starting vortices can be understood from the observation of their 3D structural evolution towards the end of the formation phase, when the plates translate away from the vortex tubes.
+Because of this translation, compared to the stationary case, the time available for vorticity accumulation is reduced, resulting in thinner streamwise vortices.}